mitchpaulus/mshell/doc/mshell.md

 [ 4 3 2 1 ] :3   # [ 4 3 2 ]
 [ 4 3 2 1 ] 2:   # [ 2 1 ]
 ```

+## Error Handling

+By default, executing a process that returns with a non-zero exit code does not stop the execution of the script.
+If the desired behavior is to stop the execution on any non-zero exit code, the keyword `soe` can be used.